Journal Prompts for Ostara

 Why Keep a Journal?

 Journaling is surprisingly beneficial!
 Writing down your thoughts and experiences can help you process emotions, track personal growth, and even spark creativity.
 Journal prompts are a good way to get started.
-As you describe your favorite winter solstice memories, try to write with as much detail as possible to make the memory come alive.

 Writing Practice